-Once you have achieved level 99, you may visit Martin Thwait located at his Lost and Found shop in the Rogues' Den.
-He will sell you a Thieving cape for 99,000 coins.
+Once you have achieved level 99, you may visit Martin Thwait, at his Lost and Found shop in the Rogues' Den, to purchase a Thieving cape for 99,000 Coins.

 This Skill Guide was written by Monkeychris, Ariendiablo, DRAVAN, phantomness1, and andrewp.
-Thanks to Fireball0236, Sharqua, Shaw, Sirgol, Aakanaar, phantomness , Keystone, Pirate, stormer, Ander Exelion, jsem, MagicLizard, Hagge, Dingle Puff, evilishies, Blackdimoned, paley21, Lingwo 17, Seiferoth, Penqui, DarkBlitz, trekkie, Desamuda , link7683, Shinraz, Darren 1994, amiele, mooninite2, Eq_S_Guy, varinathras, Thehi13, reno9, the_real_gte, Oblivion590, Warlord Belm, Otep,Dark Cloud, the_real_gte, pokemama, spade93, Abbot Nick, sir karamu, Im4eversmart, branmuffins, beepem, neles, HvBurrito, final272, Munkey, Enuculator, Jakesterwars, Maonzhi, Jonos_Da_Man, I_M_Bad13, Master_Of_Stuff, Clamball, pibbingston, Dark C, sonicdude164, elfinstud, Crispy froglegs, Khdbzffmania, Flameshame, bootlegbill1, and Danhager for corrections.
+Thanks to Fireball0236, Sharqua, Shaw, Sirgol, Aakanaar, phantomness , Keystone, Pirate, stormer, Ander Exelion, jsem, MagicLizard, Hagge, Dingle Puff, evilishies, Blackdimoned, paley21, Lingwo 17, Seiferoth, Penqui, DarkBlitz, trekkie, Desamuda , link7683, Shinraz, Darren 1994, amiele, mooninite2, Eq_S_Guy, varinathras, Thehi13, reno9, the_real_gte, Oblivion590, Warlord Belm, Otep,Dark Cloud, the_real_gte, pokemama, spade93, Abbot Nick, sir karamu, Im4eversmart, branmuffins, beepem, neles, HvBurrito, final272, Munkey, Enuculator, Jakesterwars, Maonzhi, Jonos_Da_Man, I_M_Bad13, Master_Of_Stuff, Clamball, pibbingston, Dark C, sonicdude164, elfinstud, Crispy froglegs, Khdbzffmania, Flameshame, bootlegbill1, Danhager, Zandahar, Somedude772, FallenAng3lz, Kitkat1993, and ChathMurrpau for corrections.

 If you see this guide on any other site, please report it to us so we can take legal action against anyone found stealing our content.
 This guide is copyrighted by RuneHQ, and its use on other sites is expressly forbidden.
 Do not ask if you can use our guides or images, the answer is and always will be NO!